 As I recalled my measuring, swearing, trying to get the sections evenly spaced, swearing, cutting, swearing, and trying to get it to stand - and saw just how well things worked out once I asked for help - a few realizations came to mind.

 Asking for help and spending time with other creatives provide me the support I need but too much of this draws me into procrastination which I “do” terribly well.
 I am a serious expert at putting things off.
-(I never procrastinate about procrastinating!)
+(I even procrastinate about procrastinating!)
 On the other hand, time alone allows me to work at this creative life of mine but too much aloneness will ultimately find me descending into isolation and negative self-talk.
 Not a good thing for me as this type of descent is way too easy for me.
 Even after all these years, I still have to stay alert to it once again becoming my default reaction.

 So the epiphany this whole light box project delivered is that creativity has to be cyclical for me.